 Bird and Pres together in 1946: Bird has the solo that was chosen for inclusion in the Smithsonian Collection of Classic Jazz.
 But who gets the better performance out of the band?

 Most of Young’s post-1941 work in the studio was as a leader.
-His bands are almost always good and are obviously asked to join in the experience of music-making—not just to keep a star soloist happy and otherwise be quiet.
 Comparison with his great competitor Coleman Hawkins is interesting: the backing on Hawkins’s famous ballads “Body and Soul” and “How Deep Is the Ocean” is merely serviceable.
 But Young signature ballads like “These Foolish Things” with Dodo Marmarosa or “Ghost of a Chance” with Basie and Freddie Green feature dreamy accompaniment.

-Young didn’t like piano players who looked for complicated harmonic solutions or loud drummers.
-But since his music-making does ask questions, opens the circle to everyone on stage, and demands a collective spirit, he gets some of the best recorded performances out of his fellow musicians.
+Young’s sympathetic spirit spurred some of his sideman to their best recorded performances.
 In addition to all the Basieites and Billie Holiday, consider the lesser known but significant Johnny Guarnieri, Joe Bushkin, Shadow Wilson, and Sid Catlett.
 I hardly know every record of these musicians, but I’d be very surprised if their sessions with Young didn’t feature some of their finest playing.
 Even frankly B-level musicians can sound good playing with Young.

-Unquestionably the premier bandleader of the Fifties paid attention to this bandstand attitude.
+Unquestionably the premier bandleader of the Fifties paid attention to Young’s generous attitude.